dzekelid/students/_listings/google-classroom/v1coursescourseidstudents-get-openapi.md

 consumes:
 - application/json
 paths:
-  /v1/courses/{courseId}/students/{userId}:
+  /v1/courses/{courseId}/students:
     get:
-      summary: Get Student
+      summary: Get Students
       description: |-
-        Returns a student of a course.
+        Returns a list of students of this course that the requester is permitted to view.

         This method returns the following error codes:

-        * `PERMISSION_DENIED` if the requesting user is not permitted to view students of this course or for access errors.
-        * `NOT_FOUND` if no student of this course has the requested ID or if the course does not exist.
+        * `NOT_FOUND` if the course does not exist.
+        * `PERMISSION_DENIED` for access errors.
-      operationId: classroom.courses.students.get
+      operationId: classroom.courses.students.list
-      x-api-path-slug: v1coursescourseidstudentsuserid-get
+      x-api-path-slug: v1coursescourseidstudents-get
       parameters:
       - in: path
         name: courseId
         description: Identifier of the course
-      - in: path
+      - in: query
-        name: userId
+        name: pageSize
-        description: Identifier of the student to return
+        description: Maximum number of items to return
+      - in: query
+        name: pageToken
+        description: nextPageTokenvalue returned from a previouslist call, indicating thatthe subsequent page of results should be returned
       responses:
         200:
           description: OK
       tags:
       - Student
-    delete:
-      summary: Delete Student
-      description: |-
-        Deletes a student of a course.

-        This method returns the following error codes:

-        * `PERMISSION_DENIED` if the requesting user is not permitted to delete students of this course or for access errors.
-        * `NOT_FOUND` if no student of this course has the requested ID or if the course does not exist.
-      operationId: classroom.courses.students.delete
-      x-api-path-slug: v1coursescourseidstudentsuserid-delete
-      parameters:
-      - in: path
-        name: courseId
-        description: Identifier of the course
-      - in: path
-        name: userId
-        description: Identifier of the student to delete
-      responses:
-        200:
-          description: OK
-      tags:
-      - Student
-  /v1/courses/{courseId}/students:
     post:
       summary: Add Student
       description: |-